WAVE: Weight Templates for Adaptive Initialization of Variable-sized Models: Introduction

 \section{Introduction}

-With the exponential increase in the number of model parameters, the time, energy, and computational resources required for training have significantly escalated~\cite{touvron2023llama, achiam2023gpt}.
-It has become evident that training a model from scratch for a new task is an inefficient use of resources, particularly for models with Transformer architectures, such as Vision Transformers (ViTs)~\cite{dosovitskiy2020image}.
-Consequently, fine-tuning pre-trained models has emerged as the preferred approach for training models~\cite{liu2021swin, wu2021cvt}.
-However, in practical applications, the deployment of models is constrained by various requirements, including memory usage, processing power, and response time~\cite{zhang2022minivit}, leading to the necessity for models of \textit{variable sizes}.
-Most off-the-shelf pre-trained models are of common sizes; for instance, pre-trained models of the ViT architecture typically consist of 12 layers~\cite{touvron2021training}.
-Therefore, not every model size has a corresponding pre-trained model, necessitating the pre-training of target models on large datasets whenever a model without a corresponding pre-trained version is required.
+With the exponential increase in model parameters, the demands for time, energy, and computational resources during training have escalated significantly~\cite{touvron2023llama, achiam2023gpt}.
+Training a model from scratch for new tasks, especially those with Transformer architectures like Vision Transformers (ViTs)~\cite{dosovitskiy2020image}, is inefficient.
+As a result, fine-tuning pre-trained models has become the preferred approach~\cite{liu2021swin, wu2021cvt, li2024svasp}.
+However, in practical applications, model deployment is often constrained by various factors, such as memory usage, processing power, and response time~\cite{zhang2022minivit}, necessitating models of \textit{variable sizes}.
+In contrast, most off-the-shelf pre-trained models, such as the 12-layer ViT-B models~\cite{touvron2021training}, are available in only a limited set of sizes.
+As a result, target models that do not align with these predefined sizes require re-pretraining on large datasets before deployment.

-Consequently, several methods~\cite{wang2023learning, xu2023initializing} have attempted to leverage existing pre-trained models by selecting or transforming the weight matrices of these models to initialize target models.
-However, these approaches may either disrupt the structured knowledge embedded in the original model or introduce a substantial number of trainable random parameters.
-In contrast, multi-task learning requires only a minimal number of learnable parameters to rapidly adapt to new tasks~\cite{hu2021lora, liu2022polyhistor}, owing to the presence of a universal backbone, which can be considered a \textit{once and for all} universal template~\cite{triantafillou2021learning}.
-Inspired by this concept, if we frame the model initialization problem as a multitasking problem, we can pose the question: \textit{Is there a set of shared weight templates that would allow for the initialization of variable-sized models with only a small number of learnable parameters?}
+Several methods~\cite{wang2023learning, xu2023initializing} have explored leveraging pre-trained models to initialize target models with mismatched sizes by selecting or transforming pre-trained weight matrices.
+However, these methods often disrupt the structured knowledge embedded in original models or introduce excessive random parameters, limiting their effectiveness.
+By abstracting the initialization of models with specific sizes as independent tasks, the challenge of initializing variable-sized models can be reformulated as a multi-task problem.
+Multi-task learning typically requires only a minimal number of learnable parameters for rapid adaptation to new tasks (e.g., Lora~\cite{hu2021lora}), enabled by a universal backbone, encapsulating task-agnostic knowledge~\cite{triantafillou2021learning}, as illustrated in Figure~\ref{fig:motivation}.
+Motivated by this, we can ask: \textit{Can a set of universal weight templates enable the initialization of variable-sized models with only a small number of learnable parameters?}